The page has been translated by Gen AI.

 0x1 SpecialInterval

-Connect to the Primary Domain Controller server and run PowerShell (with administrator privileges) from Windows Run.
+Connect to the Primary Domain Controller server and launch PowerShell (administrator privileges) from the Windows Run dialog.

 powershell